nickcrowney/thesis-project-prep/README.md

 - use websockets to show people around you who fit in with the kind of people you want to meet or want to do what you want to do.
 Within a range.
 People could rate the people so that some basic trust is there.
 - Fact checker extension.
 Or speak to you phone which fact checks what you said.
 - natural events map and notifications. volcanoes, recent earthquakes, tornados etc on a map filterable.
+- local natural dangers.
+Shows all dangerous animals or plants in your area so you can relax when you go to a foreign country.

 ### Alastair